shaileshmulange/Facebook-Andoroid-SDK/README.md

 # Facebook-Andoroid-SDK
-Facebook Library for sharing and login functionality in Android using Facebooks latest API
+Facebook app for sharing and login functionality in Android using Facebooks latest API